Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

 Extended Access is a technology system that provides self-service access to the library outside of staffed open hours at designated locations.
+It does not replace or reduce staffed hours.
+Instead, it provides our community more opportunities to use the library when it works best for them.
 It works similarly to college libraries, 24/7 gyms, co-working lofts, and other shared public spaces.
-At this time, we are piloting the service at the Jordan Library only with a limited number of customers before making it available broadly.
+Customers can use their library card to unlock the library.
+At this time, it is available at the Jordan Library only, but may expand to other Scott County Library locations in the future.

 Yes, and they assume responsibility for their guests per established library policies and their EA membership agreement.